benmvp/benmvp.com/content/posts/popoff-progression/index.md

 ---
 date: 2020-05-22
 title: The Popoff Progression
-subTitle: A plan for new software engineering grads to focus on gaining depth in a single technical area to help grow their career
-description: A plan for new software engineering grads to focus on gaining depth in a single technical area to help grow their career
+shortDescription: A plan for new software engineering grads to focus on gaining depth in a single technical area to help grow their career
 category: career
 tags: [career, growth, interviewing, mentorship, training]
 hero: ./growing-plant-francesco-gallarotti-ruQHpukrN7c-unsplash.jpg